CEOP: Child Exploitation and Online Protection Command

 Seesaw

 Please respond to the things that we post with a comment, and post your own photographs or videos so that we may share them in your child's home learning journey.
-Use the crib sheet below to guide you through uploading an observation to your child's account.

 PSE

 In Reception we take part in planned weekly sessions to develop our personal, social and emotional development.
-We use Think Equal and Jigsaw to develop children's knowledge and understanding of themselves, others and the world around them.
+We use Think Equal to develop children's knowledge and understanding of themselves, others and the world around them.
 These sessions are very important and promote excellent talk and and thinking about wider issues and subjects.

 Mathematics